diodel-agr/MCTS-Othello/README.md

 ## TO DO
 - simplify IMCTSGame interface.
-- the score does not update after the player places a piece.
 - refator comments.
 - remove commented code.
 - create an enum or something with the color of each player.